Energy, Electronics and Process Laboratory Université de la Réunion, Saint-Denis

 The SPN1 Pyranometer is exceptionally easy to use; it needs no routine adjustment or polar alignment and works at any latitude.

-The Resource Centre contains a wide range of application and technical information – covering DNI calculation, tilt correction, performance validation, and much more.
+The Resource Centre contains a wide range of application and technical information for the SPN1 Pyranometer – covering DNI calculation, tilt correction, performance validation, and much more.
 Visit the SPN1 Resource Centre.

 Direct and Diffuse Radiation

 The SPN1 Pyranometer uses an array of seven miniature thermopile sensors and a computer-generated shading pattern to measure the direct and diffuse components of incident solar radiation.
-The SPN1 computes direct radiation by subtracting the diffuse from the global (total) radiation.
+It computes direct radiation by subtracting the diffuse from the global (total) radiation.

 The SPN1 Pyranometer does not need to be adjusted or repositioned to track the sun – a distinct advantage over devices with shadow rings.
 There are no complex electro-mechanical assemblies and no burnt paper tracks to interpret.